BitcoinQnA/Bitcoiner.Guide/peach.md

 ### Will Peach integrate Tor?
 At the moment, Tor integration is parked in their pipeline but not a priority.

 Because of that, a user is well advised to be on a [VPN](https://en.wikipedia.org/wiki/VPN_service) connection while interacting with the Peach app.
-Using a VPN is generally good practice on mobile phones and desktop devices.
-This way, the actual network IP of your device will not be visible to the services you connect to, thus gaining you network privacy, beneficial for all sorts of reasons.
-Fortunately, with providers like Mullvad VPN, for example, it's becoming more and more easy to use a good VPN even on mobile.
-It's not free though, it's a fiver a month – but it's worth it as soon as you learn to value your privacy, especially while making sensitive financial transactions.
-Big privacy bonus: you can even pay Mullvad via cash by mail (yes it works!) or in BTC.
+Using a VPN service like [Mullvad](https://mullvad.net) is generally good practice on mobile phones and desktop devices.

 ### Can I adjust the network fees?
 You have control over the fees you pay to the network when transferring your sats from the in-app wallet.